 Traveling long distances by bus in Thailand is relatively cheap, but when it comes to comfort, seats can be quite narrow, with little leg room.
 It can literally be a pain in the ass.

-So, whenever possible, book well in advance, and pay the extra for a comfy seat on a VIP bus or even take a daytime express train for about the same price.
+So, whenever possible, book far in advance and pay the extra for a comfy seat on a VIP bus or even take a daytime express train for about the same price.

 Most double-deck VIP buses in Thailand have larger seats with more legroom on the bottom deck.
 As a general rule, the fewer seats on the bus, the better.
 So look for VIP 20 – VIP 24 with only three seats across instead of 4.